Somerset Family Adventures

 • St Audries Bay, Taunton

-Indoor Soft Play in Somerset:
+May Half Term rainy Day Activity: Indoor Soft Play in Somerset

 If the British weather lets us down, the best option is to head to an indoor soft play centre.
 We’ve listed a few here.